 Wait a few moments, then press and hold the power button again until the Apple logo appears to turn your iPad back on.

 If your iPad’s display is frozen, hard reset it.
 Press and hold the Home button and the power button simultaneously until the screen turns black and the Apple logo appears.
-Your iPad will turn back on shortly after.

 Does The Screen Get Blurry When You Use A Specific App?